cesar-rocha/10-lesson/README.md

 The key insight that underpins all of these rules is that *learning is both a cognitive and a social activity*.
-On the cognitive side, we can model learning as shown in Figure 1.
+On the cognitive side, we can model learning as shown in the figure below:

-![A Cognitive Model of Learning (adapted from [@Maye2009])](https://github.com/gvwilson/10-lesson/blob/master/cognitive-model.pdf)

 Incoming information (the lesson) passes through a *sensory register* that has physically separate channels for visual and auditory